Hello all fans of history and Hetalia!

 We will also automatically reject this type of fanwork:

-2. Non-historical fanwork.
-This might also sound silly, but some people have dared to submit art that doesn't have to do with history or is solely based on the anime and manga, and let's be sincere: the anime and the manga doesn't provide much historical information.
+Let's be realistic: the anime and the manga do not provide much historical information, and sometimes reenacts some events with doubtful accuracy.
 THAT'S WHY THIS GROUP EXISTS!
-A group for artists to explain the historical facts that Hetalia doesn't fully explain,or doesn't explain at all!
+This is a group for artists to explain the historical facts that Hetalia doesn't fully explain, or doesn't explain at all!

 These will be automatically rejected as not being historically informative and often in bad taste.
 There have been several journals about this topic.
 The first of these was written in quite a bit of anger, but the basic reasoning behind why tribute pieces are unacceptable is this: This group is about historically informative fan work.
 A tribute piece does not inform people about the history, and invites the audience to gawk at human despair.